ViciousBadger/larion-world-generation/README.md

     - Jagged peaks are less "jagged" than usual, shaped more like real mountains.
 - World height is increased from 384 to 512
     - This ensures mountains never "plateau", even if they reach over 320 blocks.
-    - Build height limit is 448.
-Terrain doesn't really reach this height ever (i think?) so there is always space to build.
+    - Build height limit is 448, so there is always space to build, even on mountaintops.
 - Terrain is more hilly than before and slopes upwards as you go further inland.
-    - This is completely independent of how mountainous the terrain is, so even a normal plains biome can be at Y=200 (however this is quite rare)
+    - This is completely independent of how mountainous the terrain is, so even a normal plains biome can be at Y=200
 - Smaller biomes with less predictable shapes and placement.
     - "Humidity" zones are weirder, sometimes small, sometimes large.
     - Swamps and mangroves can only appear along coasts and rivers.